-Following the global economic downturn, getting traditional sources of finance, such as loans, overdrafts or credit cards, have become more difficult to access and you will face a rigourous application process to ensure you can meet your repayments.
+However, traditional sources of finance, such as loans, overdrafts or credit cards, have become more difficult to access and you will face a rigourous application process to ensure you can meet your repayments.
 Find out from your bank what financial advice and assistance they provide to people starting businesses.

 Some people have started businesses by remortgaging their homes.
-This can be less expensive than a loan, while payments can be spread over a longer term.
+This can be less expensive than a loan, as payments can be spread over a longer term.
 However, the mortgage market has also tightened up dramatically, while many people are understandably uncomfortable at the prospect of putting their homes on the line.
 Make sure you understand the full implications of any money you borrow, especially if you are asked to provide security.

-Most start-ups won’t be of interest to investors such as ‘business angels’ or venture capitalists/private equity firms as they will be looking for a higher return on investment and an exit plan.
+Most start-ups won't be of interest to investors such as 'business angels' or venture capitalists/private equity firms as they will be looking for a higher return on investment and an exit plan.

 Grants are usually only available to specific types of people or businesses, often in economically disadvantaged places.
 Sometimes match funding can be required.
 For further information about grants, speak to your local Enterprise Agency or use the Business finance and support finder.

 If you can't raise enough money to start your business, try to reduce your costs.
 You might even have to change tack, for example, you could launch and try to establish your business on a part-time basis while working for someone else.